kalngyk/mysejahtera_hotspot_data/README.md

-Data from MySejahtera Hotspot for the Taiping (town area), Kampar, 1 Utama, Subang Jaya, and SS2 (PJ).
+Data from MySejahtera Hotspot for the Taiping (town area), Kampar, 1 Utama, Subang Jaya, SS2 (PJ), and south of KL Sentral.

 See crawl_taiping.ipynb on how the data is crawled and generated.